infumap/infumap/docs/deployment/raspberry-pi.md

 ## Raspberry Pi / VPN (Common Setup)

-Running Infumap on a typical VPS means trusting the hosting provider - a sufficiently privileged operator may be able to access your VM’s disk and, in some cases, its memory.
+Running Infumap on a typical VPS means trusting the hosting provider.
+A sufficiently privileged operator may be able to access your VM’s disk and, in some cases, its memory.
 If this risk is unacceptable, you can host Infumap on hardware you physically control, such as a Raspberry Pi 5 on your home network.
-The challenge is connectivity - most ISPs assign dynamic public IP addresses, and home networks are usually behind NAT.
-To make your Raspberry Pi reachable from the internet, you need to route traffic securely through a stable public IP address.
+The main challenge is connectivity: most ISPs assign dynamic public IP addresses, and home networks are usually behind NAT.
+To make your Raspberry Pi reachable from the internet, route traffic securely through a host with a stable public IP address.

 There are several ways to do this.
 A Cloudflare Zero Trust Tunnel is one convenient option, though it requires running the `cloudflared` daemon and trusting Cloudflare’s infrastructure.
 A more secure approach is to establish